OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 - This will involve using SQL Sync from Windows Azure.
 - This will also involve maybe using GitHub Continunous Deployment with Windows Azure.

-# Build and deploy the Orchard source code to an Azure Website

-> Coming soon.

 # Build and deploy the Orchard source code to an Azure Cloud Service